Photo from Unsplash

 Morning

-Regeneration is a matter so mysterious, that human words cannot describe it.
-“The wind blows wherever it pleases.
-You hear its sound, but you cannot tell where it comes from or where it is going.
+This new birth is a mystery that human words can’t fully explain.
+Jesus said, “The wind blows wherever it pleases.
+You hear its sound, but you can’t tell where it comes from or where it’s going.
 So it is with everyone born of the Spirit.”

 Evening